thestanchion/thestanchion.github.io/about.md

 Football makes me so happy and so angry that every now and then I need to just share my thoughts with the world, or more often, have a massive rant.

 And that's what The Stanchion is: A place for ranting and raving about football, in whatever form that may be.
 I don't expect anybody to read anything I write here, but it's here if you fancy it.
-I'll keep adding stuff every now and then.

 ### What you sayin?